couchbaselabs/docs-ng/content/couchbase-manual-2.2/using-the-web-console.markdown

 information about changing these settings with the REST API, see [Using the REST API, Setting Auto-Compaction](couchbase-admin-rest-auto-compaction).

-As of Couchbase Server 2.2+ you can provide a purge interval to remove the key and metadata for items that have been deleted or are expired.
+You can provide a purge interval to remove the key and metadata for items that have been deleted or are expired.
 This is known as 'tombstone purging'.
 For background information, see [Introduction, Tombstone Purging](#couchbase-introduction-tombstone-purge).